architect/arc.codes.next/src/docs/en/guides/get-started/project-layout.md

 The app.arc manifest format is intentionally simple to author and straightforward to read.

-Resources are defined within pragmas, pragmas can be ordered arbitrarily, and comments are preceded by a #:
+Resources are defined within pragmas and pragmas can be ordered arbitrarily.
+Comments are preceded by a #:

 **The `app.arc` manifest can be broadly split into three sections:**